TU-Berlin-SNET/tresor-proxy/readme.md

 ## Trusted Cloud Transfer Protocol (TCTP) support

-The proxy can act as TCTP client and server:
+The proxy can act as TCTP client and TCTP server.

+### TCTP client

+The TCTP client mode is activated through `--tctp_client`.

-* ***TCTP client***: If the proxy makes backend connections, it will perform TCTP discovery with backend hosts.
-If a backend host supports TCTP, it will perform the TCTP handshake to create HALECs (HTTP Application-Layer Encryption Channels) and use these HALECs to encrypt relayed HTTP traffic end-to-end.
+In this mode, the proxy performs TCTP discovery with backend hosts and performs the TCTP handshake and HTTP end-to-end traffic encryption if a backend hosts supports TCTP.

-* ***TCTP server***: If the proxy is accessed by HTTP clients, it will respond to TCTP discovery requests and offer facilities to create HALECs and encrypt HTTP traffic.
+### TCTP server

+The TCTP server mode is activated through `--tctp_server`.

+In this mode, the proxy offers TCTP discovery, handshaking and traffic encryption facilities to connecting clients.

-## Reverse Proxying
+## Reverse proxying

+The proxy can relay HTTP requests and responses to backend servers if given _reverse mappings_ of proxied service URLs.

-There are two sources for the retrieval of the reverse URLs of proxied services: _reverse mappings_ and a TRESOR broker.
+There are two sources for the retrieval of such URLs: a _reverse mapping file_ and a TRESOR broker.

-### Reverse mappings
+### Reverse mapping files

-Reverse mappings are contained in a YAML file, whose path is given by `--reverse <path>`.
+Reverse mappings can be contained in a YAML file, whose path is given by `--reverse <path>`.

 It consists of pairs of incoming HTTP hostnames and URLs to the reverse hosts.
-The proxy uses the reverse URL as the HTTP `Host` header.
-The original HTTP hostname is retained in an additional `X-Forwarded-Host` header.
+The proxy uses the reverse URL as the HTTP `Host` header in relayed requests.
+The original HTTP hostname is relayed as an additional `X-Forwarded-Host` header.

 This is an example reverse mapping file: